rapaccinim/learning-lens/README.md

 * setters that do not mutate the state but its [shallow copy](https://medium.com/@manjuladube/understanding-deep-and-shallow-copy-in-javascript-13438bad941c)

 ## Why use Lenses
-Lenses are a way to access values of simple and complex data structures.
+Lenses are a better way to access values of simple and complex data structures.

 For example, consider a use case with the following object: